 Because RESTful is typically defined as an architecture, the implementation of transactional semantics in a Restful API implementation should be considered an architectural responsibility.

-Although this document is meant to be guidelines for API Developers and a use case solution detailing various solutions, the fact remains that the solutioning for API transactional behavior should be defined by architectural personnel.
+Although this document is meant to be a set of guidelines for API Developers including an example use case detailing various solutions, the fact remains that the solutioning for API transactional behavior should be defined by architectural personnel.

 The following URL contains a detail White Paper discussion of Restful Transactional challenges: